rheiland/studio_template/README.md

 This repository helps a modeler download PhysiCell Studio and an appropriate executable model (`project`) for their computer (currently just Windows or Mac).

-We assume you have a Python installation.
-From a command line window (Terminal on Mac; Powershell on Windows), run this command:
+We assume you have a Python installation on your computer (you should).

 Download the latest release of this repository and uncompress it which will create a `studio` directory.

 From a command line terminal, run the following (only necessary if you are using your computer's default Python and not the Anaconda distribution):
 ```